stevenbenner/stevenbenner.com/src/content/posts/2010-03-07-custom-link-click-tracking-using-omniture.md

 Now, this is fairly self-explanatory, but I’ll break this down line for line so you know exactly what’s happening and what these statement mean.

- * **s.linkTrackVars** declares which prop codes you will be using in this event.
+ * **`s.linkTrackVars`** declares which prop codes you will be using in this event.
 This property is a comma-separated list of each prop code that you want tracked.
- * **s.linkTrackEvents** are the “events” that an action may represent.
+ * **`s.linkTrackEvents`** are the “events” that an action may represent.
 Usually you will use events like “purchase” or “save” but you can put just about anything you want in here.
 It’s just a different way of looking at the same information.
 I typically set it to none and use custom insights for reports.
- * **s.prop1** and **s.prop2** are the custom metrics that will be attached to this click event.
-In this case prop1 is the product category and prop2 is the product name.
+ * **`s.prop1`** and **`s.prop2`** are the custom metrics that will be attached to this click event.
+In this case `prop1` is the product category and `prop2` is the product name.
- * **s.tl(this, 'o')** calls the tracking action.
+ * **`s.tl(this, 'o')`** calls the tracking action.
 The `tl()` method (a.k.a. the *trackLinks method*) requires two parameters, this anchor object to be tracked (should always be `this`) and the type of link we are tracking.
-There are three types of basic links that is method understands: o is the “Other/General” link type, d is a “File Download” link, and e which is an “Exit Link”.
-Anything that isn’t a download or exit link should be given the “o” tag.
+There are three types of basic links that is method understands: `o` is the “Other/General” link type, `d` is a “File Download” link, and `e` which is an “Exit Link”.
+Anything that isn’t a download or exit link should be given the `o` tag.

 There you have it, not incredibly complex, but not obviously simple either.
 There are a bunch of other properties that you can attach to a trackLinks event, but this is what 99% of them look like.